bartbalaz/ivado_labs_assignment/README.md

 ```commandline
 ./docker_build.sh
 ```
-- Start the Docker image
+- Start the Docker image, make sure that the notebook is not running locally (see above)
 ```commandline
 ./docker_start.sh
 ```